alexander-koch/golem/README.md

 And the variable is accessed like this:

 	let myClass = MyClass(5)
-	let res = myClass.getmyVar()
+	let res = myClass.getMyVar()

 Getter will automatically generate a method returning the value with the name of the variable as prefix.
-In the case above get-myVar-() is used.
+In the case above get-MyVar-() is used.
 The same rule applies for the @Setter-annotation.
+The first character of the variable name is converted to upper case.

 # Syntactic sugar